GabrielLMDev/Course-Full-Stack-Web-Developer/README.md

 Become a Full-Stack Web Developer with just ONE course.
 HTML, CSS, Javascript, Node, React, PostgreSQL, Web3 and DApps

-BY: Dr. Angela Yu - Developer and Lead Instructor
+BY: Dr. Angela Yu/Developer and Lead Instructor

 Student: GabrielLMDev